 That fact is that “urban agricultures are what they are,” and city governments in different areas should embrace many of them.

 The two editors come from the state university in Madison, Wisconsin, where the late city planning authority, Jerry Kaufman, spread his protective wings around a new generation of urbanists who now teach and practice city food planning around the world.
 Before Kaufman, the conventional wisdom of city planners was that food was produced in rural areas and consumed in cities; cities should stick with making things that provided the “highest use” of expensive city land.
-This anthology, which breaks totally from convention, is a worthy basket from the harvest Kaufman seeded.
-(To be transparent, I am as indebted to encouragement from Kaufman as any of his students.)
+This anthology, which breaks totally from that convention, is a worthy basket from the harvest Kaufman seeded.
+(I am as indebted to encouragement from Kaufman as any of his students.)

-To be more transparent, I got to see this book before it was published, so I could write a back cover blurb drawing attention to its “down to earth quality” that can help city planners, health promoters, community developers and “all who love what a garden does for a day outdoors, a yard or parkette, a great meal, and quality time with others.”
+I got to see this book before it was published, so I could write a back cover blurb drawing attention to its “down to earth quality” that can help city planners, health promoters, community developers and “all who love what a garden does for a day outdoors, a yard or parkette, a great meal, and quality time with others.”

 The breakthrough of the book, in my view, is that it doesn’t ask the ancient and unanswerable philosophical question about “what is urban agriculture.”
 Instead, it asks the more pointed and fruitful question: what do urban agriculture projects do.

 The book’s answers (note the plural) form the most comprehensive overview yet of how the “multi-functionality” of both agriculture and food can generate the many benefits that urban agricultures bestow on cities.